electronthemes/bounty/README.md

 # Bounty
-Bounty is a magazine ghost theme.
-This theme is created for Bloggers, Authors, Publishers, Writers,
+Bounty is a **free** magazine ghost theme.
+This theme is created for Bloggers, Authors, Publishers, Writers.
+It is easy to customise and comfortable to use.

+## Preview
+You can see a live demo here: http://bounty.electronthemes-ghost.com/

 # Features
 - Clean Design